Is Your Routine Empowering You?

 How to Create an Empowering Routine

 Changing a routine isn’t easy.
 Because of the self-perpetuating nature of routines, it can be hard to break out of them.
-I’ve some tips that can help you break out of a bad routine, but you have to first satisfy the 2 pre-requisites:
+I have some tips that can help you break out of a bad routine, but you have to first satisfy the two pre-requisites:

 Step 1: Identify the disempowering routine